 The financial report comprises the consolidated financial statements of the Group.
+For the purposes of preparing the consolidated financial statements, the Company is a for-profit entity.

 Accounting Standards include Australian equivalents to International Financial Reporting Standards ("A-IFRS").
 Compliance with A-IFRS ensures that the financial statements and notes of the Group comply with International Financial Reporting Standards ("IFRS").